 British collective Forensic Architecture, Ph.D. student Naeem Mohaiemen, Glasgow-based flimographer Charlotte Prodger and multi-media artist Luke Willis Thompson.

 The work of the winner and three shortlisted artists is on show in a dedicated Turner Prize exhibition at Tate Britain from 25 September 2018 – 6 January 2019.
-The Turner Prize 2018 winner will be announced at an awards ceremony on 4 December.

 What you need to know: Born in London, raised in Bangladesh, Naeem's work tackles overtly political thematics with a subtle sense of seduction and elegance.
 Drawing heavily on his personal experiences, Naeem's filmic studies explore post-colonial identity, migration, extremism, transnational politics and refuge.
 The jury was struck by the ways in which Naeem combines rigorous academic research with a nostalgia and melancholy for lost political dreams.

 Tripoli Cancelled, 2017, Mohaiemen's first fiction film, for which he has been nominated, addresses alienation and isolation in modern society as a trigger for extremism, and explores the infinite wait for stability in a politically turbulent world.